 Raheed Allaf is a Saudi Arabian multimedia designer with a background in photography, film, poetry and design.
 Having studied at the American University of Sharjah, she draws from her nostalgic surrealist style to express the stories she comes across through the mediums that tell them best.
 Raheed’s work has been showcased globally on platforms like Indie Short Fest LA and Vantage Point Sharjah.

-Rashid Almheiri defines himself as a fluid Emirati artist and graphic designer who has invisible dialogues with objects, moments, experiences and emotions.
-Rashid likes to cultivate his interests in biology, psychology and sociology into forms of expression, and is continuously gravitating towards poetic experiences and orating his findings to any pupil.
+Rashid Almheiri defines himself as a fluid Emirati visual artist illuminated with a B.A degree in Graphic Design from the American University in Dubai.
+Rashid has invisible dialogues with objects, moments and emotions, and likes to cultivate his interests in biology, psychology and sociology into forms of expression, and is continuously gravitating towards poetic experiences and orating his findings to any pupil.

 Shama Nair is a photographer, writer and pedagogue working with the Bombay Institute for Critical Analysis and Research (BICAR).
 Drawn to the intersection between urbanity and visual culture, her research foregrounds our relationship with an ever-expanding neoliberal metropolis, particularly in the MENASA, compelling audiences to think aesthetic, political, and social transformation afresh.